Jôf Fuart via Gola Nord Ovest

 Route scheme

 Jôf Fuart (also known as Viš or Wischberg) is a 2,666-meter peak located in the Italian Julian Alps, near Tarvisio.
 Its massive limestone walls and exposed ridges make it a demanding mountain for climbers and mountaineers.
 During World War I, the surrounding valleys and ridges were part of the Italian front, and traces of military paths and fortifications from that period can still be found.
-Mountain can be climbed from the north and south using marked trails - Gola Nord Est (northeast gorge) and via normale (partly Anita Goitan via-ferata) respectively.
+The mountain can be climbed from the north and south using marked trails - Gola Nord Est (northeast gorge) and via normale (partly Anita Goitan via-ferrata) respectively.
 There are also numerous more demanding routes to the top and gola nord ovest (northwest gorge) is one of them.
-It’s a truly solitary climb through wild landscape of northwest gorge.
-The route takes approximately 700 meters of elevation gain and another 1000 meters to get to its start.
-Ascent is pretty lengthy and located in remote area of Saisera valley.
-Together with not that obvious orientation on the way and spots with climbing grade of III gola nord ovest is quite a challenging mountain adventure but totally worth invested effort.
-Majestic rocky landscapes, unique tunnel at the exit of the gorge and remnants of I WW make it a truly versatile trip.
+It’s a truly solitary climb through the wild landscape of the northwest gorge.

 Trip conditions